 Within school, students are actively encouraged to make good choices knowing that they are in a safe and supportive environment.
 Students are encouraged to know, understand and exercise their rights and personal freedoms and are advised how to exercise these safely, for example through ICT (online safety) or during RE lessons.

-Our school ethos is centered on three core values of respect, responsibility and resilience.
+Our school ethos is centered our values.
 Students have been part of discussions and assemblies related to what these mean and how they can be demonstrated through our Behaviour for Learning programme.
 We not only expect mutual respect between students but also between adults working in the school and our students and this can be seen in action on a day to day basis.

 Tolerance of Those of Different Faiths, Beliefs, and Orientation